• Skip to primary navigation

 • Cover and rise for 45 minutes to 1 hour.

-• Once the toppings are added, press deeply into dough with your fingers, pressing the flavour right to the bottom.
+• Once the toppings are added, press your fingers deeply into the dough, pressing the flavour right to the bottom.

 Then turn it down to 170 °C, bake for 25 more minutes.